ScienceParkStudyGroup/rna-seq-lesson/_episodes/01-introduction.md

 We will be focusing on:

-- **Tidy**: `tidyr` to organize rows of data into unique values
+- **Tidy**: `tidyr` to organize rows of data into unique values.
-- **Transform**: `dplyr` to manipulate/wrangle data based on subsetting by rows or columns, sorting and joining
+- **Transform**: `dplyr` to manipulate/wrangle data based on subsetting by rows or columns, sorting and joining.
 - **Visualize**: `ggplot2` static plots, using grammar of graphics principles.
 - **Communicate**: dynamic documents with `knitr` to produce *R Markdown* notebooks.

 This is really critical.
-Instead of building your analyses around whatever (likely weird) format your data are in, take deliberate steps to make your data tidy.
-When your data are tidy, you can use a growing assortment of powerful analytical and visualization tools instead of inventing home-grown ways to accommodate your data.
+Instead of building your analyses around whatever (likely weird) format your data are in, take deliberate steps to make your data tidy. __When your data are tidy, you can use a growing assortment of powerful analytical and visualization tools instead of inventing home-grown ways to accommodate your data__.
 This will save you time since you aren't reinventing the wheel, and will make your work more clear and understandable to your collaborators (most importantly, Future You).

 Reference: [original paper about tidy datasets from Hadley Wickham](http://vita.had.co.nz/papers/tidy-data.pdf).